Messi-Q/GNNSCVulDetector/README.md

 ### Code Files
-The tools and models are as follows:
+The tools for extracting graph features (vectors) are as follows:
 ```shell
 ${GNNSCVulDetector}
 ├── tools